 Explore Tallinn and the School of Law through the university's virtual tour here.

-The increasing globalisation, the importance of international legal regulations, and the role and proliferation of international organisations provide new opportunities for people with specialised knowledge and skills in international law and human rights.
+The increasing globalisation of societies, the growing importance of international legal frameworks, and the expanding role of international organisations create unique opportunities for individuals with specialised knowledge and skills in international law and human rights.

 The motivation letter is a part of the online application form.
 Guidelines and evaluation criteria for the motivation letter are also included in the online application form.